appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 ### Authorization URL

 <dd>
     The _Authorization URL_ parameter is specific to the Authorization code grant type.
-It denotes the endpoint on the authentication server used to initiate the authentication process for the client application, which seeks authorization on behalf of the user.
-Appsmith uses this URL to redirect users to start the authentication flow.
+It denotes the endpoint on the authentication server used to start the authentication process for the client application, which seeks authorization on behalf of the user.

+    Appsmith uses this URL to redirect users to the provider's end and starts the authentication flow.
 When redirected, users log in and grant permissions to Appsmith.
 Subsequently, after successful authentication and authorization, the authorization server redirects the user back to Appsmith with an authorization code.

 </dd>

 ### Redirect URL